MfgLabs/akka-stream-extensions/_includes/README.md

 The main purpose of this project is to:

-1. Provide generic Akka-Stream `Sources`/`Flows`/`Sinks` not provided out-of-the-box by Akka-Stream.
+1. Develop generic Akka-Stream `Sources`/`Flows`/`Sinks` not provided out-of-the-box by Akka-Stream.

 2. Make those structures very well tested & production ready.